-Figure 17: Migratory object typed as migratory
+Figure 16: Migratory object typed as migratory

-Migratory objects are managed with an owner-based protocol, which was independently developed by us and Herlihy and Warres [27].
+Migratory objects are managed with an owner-based protocol, which was independently developed by us and Herlihy and Warres [18].
 A remote access causes the transfer of the entire object to the accessing node, which becomes the new owner.
 Objects also have a home node, which is only used for locating them.
 A non-local access to a migratory object passes through the home node, and then on to its final destination.
 When a migratory object is moved, it notifies the home node of the new location of the object.
 The notification is asynchronous, so there is a possibility that the home node will forward a message on to a node that no longer owns the object.
 For this reason, each node maintains a forwarding pointer when a migratory object moves.

 We measured access times for migratory objects that the system has correctly identified as migratory.
 Such objects suffer three network latencies when the first access is made; one to the home node, one from the home node to the current owner, and one to transfer the object to the requesting node.
 However, subsequent accesses are purely local, and therefore extremely cheap.
-In Figure 17, we show the average cost of an access, based on the average number of accesses made by each node before the object is transferred to the next node.
+In Figure 16, we show the average cost of an access, based on the average number of accesses made by each node before the object is transferred to the next node.
 As the number of such accesses rises, the cost of migrating the object is amortized over a greater number of operations, leading to better average performance.

 On the other hand, incorrectly typing a migratory object as a general object causes the system to miss out on opportunities for making a larger number of local accesses.
 If many of the accesses are writes, the system may not even replicate the object, requiring all accesses to cross the network.
-This can lead to a great deal of unnecessary overhead, as we show in Figure 18.
-Here, a migratory object is accessed with the general protocol.
-Its accesses are approximately 50% reads and 50% writes.
-The cost of maintaining this object is significantly higher than it would have been had we used the migratory protocol.
-In fact, the cost
+This can lead to a great deal of unnecessary overhead.
+For example, accessing a migratory object with the general protocol using approximately 50% reads and 50% writes leads to a cost of about 4.1 milliseconds with the JIT, and about 6.5 milliseconds without the JIT.